 Let’s talk about your music and your new album.
 It obviously sounds old school, and pretty much psychedelic.
 What are your main musical inspirations?

 You’re mentioning soul music, Motown.
-It’s an influence that can be felt on a song like “Serial Killer” on the album, notably with the backing vocals.
+It’s an influence that can be felt in some Ivan & the Parazol songs, like “Serial Killer” on the album, notably with the backing vocals.
 How did you approach and work on this song in particular?

 B.S.: He used to play it on sound check, every time.